dessa-oss/Image-segmentation-tutorial/README.md

       mode: rw
 ```

 Note: If you don't want to use the custom docker image, you can just comment out or just delete the whole `image` line inside `worker` section of this config file shown above.
-In this case, Foundations Atlas will use a default docker image and will automatically create the required enviornment for the each job seperately (this may take relatively longer time if your job needs a lot of packages to be installed).

 Make sure to give right path of your data folder as shown below:

-Under the `volumes` section, you will need to replace `/local/path/to/folder/containing/data` with your local absolute path of data folder so that your data can be accessed within the Foundations Atlas docker container.
-In order to obtain your absolute data path, you can `cd data` and then type `pwd` in the terminal
+Under the `volumes` section, you will need to replace `/absolute/path/to/folder/containing/data` with your host absolute path of data folder so that your data volume is mounted inside the Foundations Atlas docker container.
+In order to obtain your absolute data path, you can `cd data` and then run `pwd` in the terminal.

 ## Data Directory

-It is always good practice to only package the code and not the data for every job.
-This is to prevent excessive usage of your computer's storage.
+Since we will mount our data folder from the host to the container, we need to change the data path appropriately inside our codebase.
 ```python
 train_data = np.load('./data/train_data.npz', allow_pickle=True)
 ```